-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 It was on the sole too, on the inside of a bag in which Skantha had stashed his clothes, and on the passenger side of the BMW.

-The defence assertion that the quick-thinking teenager had planted the evidence to frame the doctor, did not resonate with the jury.
+The defence's assertion that the quick-thinking teenager had planted the evidence to frame the doctor, did not resonate with the jury.

 Other evidence from Witness 32 was less convincing.